Yuki-KG/mathclass/README.md

 When your answer is correct, "BINGO!" will appear.
 Otherwise, "OOPS!" will appear along with the correct answer.

 After completing the drill, the result will appear.
-The result includes the questions and answers you had and whether your answers are correct or not.
+The result includes the questions and answers you had answered and whether your answers are correct or not.

 Your score will be shown below the result.
 (0-100 points)